Originally published November 9, 2016, updated July 21, 2021

 Online B2B sales, although uneven across many industries, are seeing tremendous growth.
 Sales grew by an average of 10% and reached $1.39 trillion, according to the 2021 B2B eCommerce market report.
 And in the background, customers are getting more demanding, and the market more competitive.

-There are two metrics instrumental in measuring a B2B eCommerce businesses’ ability to keep customers over time.
 They are retention and churn.
 In this post, we’ll explore how eCommerce retention and churn metrics work, show you how to calculate them, and explore some tips on how B2B eCommerce companies can improve their numbers.

 Customer Retention and Churn in B2B eCommerce